-Leaching Testwork Objective
+Leaching and Crystallisation Testwork Objective

-The objective of the initial testwork was to establish the leaching amenability of manganese oxide ores using fairly standard chemical and physical parameters to determine extraction kinetics based on feedstock particle size, slurry density and SO_2 concentration.
-The manganese-rich solution will also be crystallised and analysed in order to further understand the overall Mn purity and contaminant levels.
+The objective of the initial testwork was to establish the leaching amenability of manganese oxide ores using industry standard chemical and physical parameters to determine extraction kinetics based on feedstock particle size, slurry density and SO2 concentration.
+The manganese-rich solution was then crvstallised and analvsed and has demonstrated that a high-grade manganese sulphate product can be produced.
+The testwork has also assisted the Company's understanding of potential elemental impurities such as iron. aluminium, calcium, potassium and base metals which will be removed as part of a purification phase.

-The learnings from the initial leach and crystallisation tests can then be applied to further ongoing detailed leaching, purification and crystallisation testwork to support a HPMSM Scoping Study.
-The Company has commenced this second stage of a hydrometallurgical testwork program with the preparation of suitable manganese oxide materials from LR1 and FB3.
+The learnings from the initial leach and crystallisation tests can now be applied to further ongoing detailed leaching, purification and crystallisation testwork to support the HPMSM Scoping Study.
+The Company is advancing this second stage of a hydrometallurgical testwork program with the preparation of additional manganese oxide materials from the LR1 and FB3 deposits at Flanagan Bore.